 A vernier scale has a main scale and a vernier scale.
 The main scale has the normal resolution with a 1 division value is 1 mm.
 The vernier scale is attached to the main scale which can slide on it and has 50 divisions on it.

-Other parts of vernier calipers are external jaws – this jaws are used for measuring external dimensions .job is placed in between this two jaws. internal jaws are used for internal dimensions measurement like washer id , grove, slot, cutout pocket dimension, stem is used for depth measurement or height measurement. lock screw is used for locking vernier scale moving body.
+Other parts of vernier calipers are external jaws – these jaws are used for measuring external dimensions .job is placed in between these two jaws. internal jaws are used for internal dimensions measurement like washer ID, grove, slot, cutout pocket dimension, the stem is used for depth measurement or height measurement. lock screw is used for locking a vernier scale moving body.

 Principle of Vernier Caliper

-The vernier scale works on the principle of using alignment of line segments displaced by a small amount to make fine measurements.
-Human eye can easily detect this alignment of lines which is the main fact that drives a vernier.
+The vernier scale works on the principle of using the alignment of line segments displaced by a small amount to make fine measurements.
+The human eye can easily detect this alignment of lines which is the main fact that drives a vernier.

 Least Count Of Vernier Caliper :